Jo Ann Robinson

 Jo Ann Gibson Robinson (April 17, 1912 – August 29, 1992) was an activist during the Civil Rights Movement and educator in Montgomery, Alabama.
+Robinson is recognized mainly from her key role in the planning around the formation of the Montgomery Bus Boycott.

 Early life

-Born Jo Ann Gibson, near Culloden, Georgia, on April 17, 1912, she was the youngest of twelve children.
+Jo Ann Gibson was born near Culloden, Georgia, on April 17, 1912.
+She was the youngest of twelve children.
 Her parents were Owen Boston and Dollie Webb Gibson, who had owned a farm.
 Her father died when Robinson was only 6 years old.
 After her father's death, Robinson, her mother, and her eleven other siblings moved to Macon, Georgia.
+With her father's passing, Robinson was primarily raised by her mother, Dollie Webb Gibson, where in Georgia, she would later commit to challenging the racial injustices occurring across the South.

+In her earlier life, she reflected the broader shift that was taking place across the United States at this time, where many African Americans were starting to move beyond their local communities and look more nationally for justice and opportunity.
+With her background of growing up in the South, she was aware of the inequality which helped build her determination to push beyond the societal limits she was facing.

 Robinson excelled in school and earned valedictorian at her high school in her graduating year.
-She became the first person in her family to graduate from college, attending Fort Valley State College.
+She became the first person in her family to graduate from college, where she attended Fort Valley State College (now Fort Valley State University).

 Career and college

-Robinson graduated from Fort Valley State College with her Bachelor's degree in 1934.
+Robinson graduated from Fort Valley State College with her bachelor's degree in 1934.
 After college, she became a public school teacher in Macon, where she was married to Wilbur Robinson for a short time.
 Five years later, she went to Atlanta, where she earned an M.A. in English at Atlanta University.
-Robinson continued her education even after earning her Masters at New York's Columbia University, and continued to study English.
+Robinson continued her education even after earning her master's degree at New York's Columbia University, and continued to study English.
 Shortly after, she went to teach at Mary Allen College.
 After teaching in Texas, she then accepted a position at Alabama State College (now Alabama State University) in Montgomery.
+As a professor, Robinson was highly respected, and instilled the elements of public participation, with a focus on community involvement, into her students.
 She was also active in the Dexter Avenue Baptist Church.

+Her career as a teacher was very important during this period, as it showed the important roles of higher education, especially for Black women, where there were rare opportunities for independence at this time.
+Robinson would later recognize her ability to teach gave her more confidence to move around states and take risks, which was not common for lots of women during this era.